Empowering students to reach their mathematical potential through traditional and fun teaching methods.

 Resources & Tutorials:

+1) What is the product of powers rule?
 2) How do you find the product of powers?

 3) How do you multiply numbers using scientific notation?